allisonacs/readme/readme.md

 #### If you need something

 - Slack me first.
-I’ll answer as soon as possible.
+I’ll answer as soon as possible, usually by the end of the day.
 If you need something from me ASAP, switch text me instead (this should rarely be true).
-- You can always drop a meeting on my calendar.
-My calendar is open, and events are almost always visible (with some rare exceptions).
-- I occasionally put blocks on my calendar for “focus time.”
-Try to avoid scheduling over these blocks.
+- You can always drop a meeting on my calendar, but be aware that I put blocks on my calendar for “focus time.”
+Try to avoid scheduling over these blocks, but do let me know if you need to meet and can't find a timeslot.

 #### Evenings, weekends and PTO